 entitled “Evaluation and comparison of product yields and bio-methane potential from hydrothermally pre-treated sewage sludge”.

 Saving our Soils: Understanding and Improving Soil HealthLondon, 20 Jun 18Orrick, Herrington & Sutcliffe (UK) LLP, 107 Cheapside, London EC2V 6DNThis event, organised by the Renewable Energy Association, the AD Network and the British Society of Soil Science, will be a fantastic networking opportunity where policymakers, operators, agronomists, spreading contractors, consultants and farmers can meet the scientists and academics who are underaking research in the field of soil health and applying organic materials to land.
-Agreed speakers include: Emeritus Professor Stephen Nortcliff, Reading University Professor David Hopkins, Royal Agricultural UniversityProfessor Tom Misselbrook, Rothamsted ResearchProfessor Andrew Whitmore, Rothamsted ResearchAudrey Litterick, Earthcare TechnicalA discounted cost of £75+VAT is available to AD Network members and Early Career Researchers can apply for a travel grant of up to £100 to fund attendance - contact us.
+Agreed speakers include: Emeritus Professor Stephen Nortcliff, Reading University Professor David Hopkins, Royal Agricultural UniversityProfessor Tom Misselbrook, Rothamsted ResearchProfessor Andrew Whitmore, Rothamsted ResearchAudrey Litterick, Earthcare TechnicalA discounted cost of £75+VAT is available to AD Network members and Early Career Researchers can apply for a limited number of travel grants of up to £100 to fund attendance - contact us.
 See here for further details and registration.